gdbroman/broman.blog/_posts/2020/2020-10-24-happy-not-right.md

 Never before have so many unhappy people sought to *"make the world a better place."*

-You think protesting will solve anything?
-Arguing?
-Seeking to control?

 If you're so smart, why aren't you happy?
 Prioritizing *"truth"* over one's own happiness sounds pretty dumb to me.

 This fella gets it: